Penn State Health Children’s Hospital Approach to Pediatric Endocrinology

-The pediatric endocrinologists at Penn State Children’s Hospital know that learning your child has an endocrine disorder can be overwhelming, and we’re here to help.
+The pediatric endocrinologists at Penn State Health Children’s Hospital know that learning your child has an endocrine disorder can be overwhelming, and we’re here to help.
 We provide advanced, multidisciplinary treatment for all hormone disorders, including diabetes.

 Well-Rounded Care for Diabetes and Other Hormone Disorders

 Our team is made up of many different endocrinology specialists, which ensures we provide well-rounded care that meets all of your child’s health needs.
 Members of our team include:

 - Pediatric endocrinologists (doctors who have special training in treating children and adolescents with hormone disorders)

 - Diabetes nurse educators (nurses who specialize in caring for patients with diabetes)